-Eligibility Requirements for Risk Job Insurance
+Eligibility Requirements for High-Risk Jobs Insurance

 Eligibility operates as a pre-underwriting gate that determines whether high-risk work can be evaluated by insurance systems.